TrueNAS TrueNAS Stable Version Documentation

 d.
 (Optional) Change the default settings in System Clock and Boot Method to suit your use case.
 Select UTC as the VM system time from the System Clock dropdown if you do not want to use the default Local setting.
 Select UEFI from the Boot Method dropdown, unless using an older OS that requires Legacy BIOS.

 e.
 (Optional) Select Enable Secure Boot to enable cryptographic verification of boot loaders, operating system kernels, and drivers during VM startup.
 This security feature prevents unauthorized or malicious code from running during the boot process by checking digital signatures against trusted certificates.
 Secure Boot is required for Windows 11 and some Linux distributions, and can be optional or unsupported for older operating systems.
+Secure boot is only available from the VM creation wizard.

 f.
 (Optional) Select Enable Trusted Platform Module (TPM) to provide a virtual TPM 2.0 device for the VM.
 TPM provides hardware-based security functions, including secure key storage, cryptographic operations, and platform attestation.
 This is required for Windows 11 and enhances security for other operating systems that support TPM.